Gonzaga University is the only CRNA school in Washington. They enrolled their first cohort of DNAP students in the Fall of 2015.

 Entire Program Cost of CRNA School at Sacred Heart Medical Center Spokane.

-*This includes the cost of books, supplies, test fees and miscellaneous school expenses.
-This figure is an estimation based on typical fees and expenses in a nurse anesthesia program.
+*This includes the cost of books, supplies, test fees, and expenses in a nurse anesthesia program.

 Up to 10 will be accepted